Yellowing of silk doesn't occur without a reason, and there are a couple of steps that can be taken to prevent that discoloration from happening:

 1. Regular Washing

-Washing your silk pillowcases often will get rid of the buildup of body oils, sweat, and dirt from your silk pillowcases.
+Washing your silk bedding often will get rid of the buildup of body oils, sweat, and dirt.
 Getting rid of these substances on time prevents discoloration from occurring.
-Ideally, wash your silk pillowcases at least once a week.
+Ideally, wash your silk at least once a week.

 2. Pre-Treat Stains

 Accidents happen, and that's totally fine.
-When spills like tea or coffee occur on your silk pillowcases, don't just roll them up and toss them aside, saving them for wash day.
+When spills like tea or coffee occur, don't just roll them up and toss them aside, saving them for wash day.
 Pre-treat the stains right away, even if you don't intend to wash the pillowcases immediately.
 Here's how to go about pre-treating those stains:

 First, identify the stain spots.
 Then, grab a gentle stain remover or a mild cleaning solution and mix a few drops in lukewarm water.
 Hot water is an absolute no-no as it can damage the silk fibers.
 Dip a clean white cloth or sponge into the water and gently blot out the stain.
 Avoid rubbing or applying too much force as that could damage the silk.